AUTHOR GUIDELINES FOR VALVE MAGAZINE AND VALVEMAGAZINE.COM

 In addition to the print version, VALVEmagazine.com includes articles in the following areas:

-These articles, while they do not appear in the print version, get an even wider audience as the website is visited by approximately 100,000 annually.
-As part of the online version, they also stay before the public eye for many years.
+These articles, while they do not appear in the print version, get an even wider audience as the website is seen by approximately 150,000 unique visitors annually.
+The articles that appear online also stay before the public eye for many years.

-Typical word length for a Web feature ranges from 1,000 to 1,800 words with three or four images.
+Typical word length for a Web feature ranges from 800 to 1,800 words with 2-4 images.

 - Winter issue (mailed mid-January) — Nov.
 1 (feature); Nov.
 15 (columns)